YusufHaroon/Party-Planner-smolagent/README.md

 - Using Python Imports – Extend functionality with external libraries.

-Integrating LangFuse & OpenTelemetry – Enable inspection and observability.
+- Integrating LangFuse & OpenTelemetry – Enable inspection and observability.

-Contributing 🤝

-Pull requests are welcome!
-If you’d like to add new tools (e.g., decoration ideas, budget planning), feel free to contribute.